The Wounded Healer Journey: Shadow To Light

 Magician Archetype – sometimes known as the Alchemist, Wizard, Sorcerer

 The Magician and Alchemist Archetype’s most positive and light traits include the ability to be a catalyst for transformation and growth.
 They tend to have a much stronger and deeper connection to the universe and unseen than many other archetypes do.
-So tend to have strong intuitive and or psychic traits.
-I tend to attract a lot of Alchemists in my work as many are natural healers, spiritual teachers, and transformational coaches.

-The Magician’s shadow traits include being easily seduced by magic, money, and illusion.
-They don’t always have patience and like the Magician Apprentice want to get the results without always doing the work or practice.
 This alongside having very strong opinions can make them sometimes the challenging student.
 Or cause them to not reach their full potential or fall for their own illusions.
 They can as quickly destruct or self-destruct as transform and make great change.

 Lover Archetype also known as the Romantic Archetype